SciRooPlot/SciRooPlot/docs/README.md

 // most of these settings e.g. the number and alignment of pads, background colors, transparency, etc..
 // stay the same for all (or a group of) your plots and you do not want to
 // verbosely specify them again and again for every one of your plots
-// therefore the framework provides the option to specify plot templates
+// therefore the framework provides the option to specify base plots
 // these are just ordinary plots, but you can use their settings as a baseline
 // and the properties specified for your final plot will be applied on top of these
-// you have to be added to the manager via pm.AddPlotTemplate(plot);
+// you have to be added to the manager via pm.AddBasePlot(plot);

-// for instance the following lines will generate an example template plot:
+// for instance the following lines will generate an example base plot:
 { // -----------------------------------------------------------------------
-  Plot plot("myPlotTemplate", "PLOT_TEMPLATES");
+  Plot plot("myBasePlot", "BASE_PLOTS");
   plot.SetDimensions(710, 710, true);
   plot.SetTransparent();
   plot[0].SetFrameFill(10, 1001);